 We see that there is more to “hell” than the KJV is letting on, as there is with “everlasting.”
 How do we explain this?
 The translators knew their languages well.
 Why would they do this?

-is for you to choose what you will believe.
+Is the King James Version perfect?
+It is for you to choose what you will believe.

 He instructed the translators to keep his intentions in mind.
 They in turn sought to maintain the status quo, supporting the standard interpretation of “everlasting torment,” which interpretation magnified the authority of the government/state church.
 A fate too horrible to fathom awaited those who offended or resisted, so all were better off if they complied without question!

 Frankly, I have appreciated the KJV, in that it seems for the most part to allow interpretation and meaning to be discovered, rather than having the meaning strictly expressed and defined, as do some other translations.
 Using committees composed of translators from various factions as a means to maintain the “peace” through compromise and consensus seems to have allowed the truth to speak for itself.
 This is the essence and “genius” of the KJV.

-it has also obscured meaning, and has preserved pagan doctrine, “Christian” so-called, as has been demonstrated, to the extent that people believe diabolical lies as though gospel truth, the primary one being that of “eternal torment.”
+Other translations, pursuing a single line of thought and doctrine, are often not correct in the essence of the meanings of the words as originally intended.
+At least the KJV has not always imposed interpretation, which has value.
+However, it has also obscured meaning, and has preserved pagan doctrine, “Christian” so-called, as has been demonstrated, to the extent that people believe diabolical lies as though gospel truth, the primary one being that of “eternal torment.”

 Jesus says He is the Omega.
 The KJV says, “Hell” or “the Lake of Fire” is the Omega.